Please note iWood is a wholesale timber merchant and we have a minimum order of £350.00 ex VAT (£420.00 inc VAT).

 Most people leave their timber to go the traditional silver-grey in the sun.
 We recommend talking to www.wood-finishes-direct.com if you would like to treat your timber.
 If you do decide to treat your timber, it needs to be treated all the way round including the ends to prevent moisture getting in at all.

-Our fitting guidelines are designed to give you a starting point on how to fit your rainshield cladding and we recommend that you consult an expert fitter to advise on your actual scenario.
+Our fitting guidelines are designed to give you a starting point on how to fit your shiplap cladding and we recommend that you consult an expert fitter to advise on your actual scenario.

-Rainshield cladding should be fitted on top of a breathable membrane, because it is designed to be fixed with gaps around it.
+Consult a fitter to determine if your scenario would require the fitting of a breathable membrane between your wall and the cladding.
 This membrane stops rain getting to the wall, but allows moisture to escape, helping to prevent internal condensation and mould that can come with it.

 Treated Softwood Battens

 Treated softwood battens (available from our cladding accessories pages) are most commonly used to fix to the wall (or on top of the breathable membrane) to then fix your cladding to.
-For rainshield cladding, which is fitted horizontally, your battens need to be placed vertically, at around every 600mm (60cm).
+Shiplap cladding is to be fixed horizontally only, so your battens need to be placed vertically, at around every 600mm (60cm).

 As already stated, these are just ideas to get you thinking about installation and you should consult a professional installer before fitting your cladding as every scenario is different.